onparallel/parallel-claude-test/client/docs/terms/en.md

 ## 3. ACCESS TO THE WEBSITE AND TO THE SERVICES

-- Access to the Website is free, except for the cost of connection through the telecommunications network supplied by the User’s provider.
+- Access to the Website is free, except for the cost of connection through the telecommunications network supplied by the User's provider.
 Access to the Services may be subject to remuneration in the conditions stated below and in the Website from time to time.
   The access and use of the Website and the Services requires a computer or computer equipment as well as internet connection.
 Any expense in connection with such items is not included in the Services described herein in the Terms and shall be borne exclusively by the User.
 - In order to use the Services, the User must register and sign in to his account by using a supported browser.
 - The User undertakes to use the Services in good faith and not to use it negligently, for fraudulent purposes or in an unlawful manner.
 In addition, the User agrees not to take part in any conduct or action that could damage the image, interests or rights of the Services, other Users or of third parties.
-- It is the User’s responsibility to ensure prior to using the Services that the features of the Services meet the User’s needs.
+- It is the User's responsibility to ensure prior to using the Services that the features of the Services meet the User's needs.

 ## 4. WEBSITE AND PARALLEL SERVICES CODE OF CONDUCT